cockroachlabs/open-sourced-interview-process/MarketingExercises.md

 - **Part 2:** Quality and Speed.
 How do you deliver on brand creative while ensuring a fast creative shipping environment?

+## **Title: Take-home Exercise & Onsite Review - Ads Strategy & Content Leverage**

+- **Overview:** Cockroach Labs marketing department has a strong content focus that has generated much of the marketing activity to date.
+The content library (primarily blogs and white papers) has a range of persona targets from developer to Chief Architect as well as a range of topics from CockroachDB focused to industry challenges.

+- **Set-up:** Cockroach Labs we have been successful in developing a moderately sized promotional email list and slowly growing the list with new names.
+Our docs site, HackerNews and related activity have done a good job of growing awareness and engagement from the developer type persona to date.
+There is a strong desire to focus on the decision making layer of our personas, Chief Architect and related.

+- **Part 1:** How would leverage our existing content to develop a variety of lead generation campaigns focused on the Chief Architect (and related titles), and how would you structure and sequence those campaigns?
+Please identify specific content, channels and rationale for the 2 - 3 campaigns you suggest.

+- **Part 2:** What tools would you use to measure the campaigns and what would be your critical KPIs in defining success?
+Please also identify how long it might take to define success.

+## **Title: Marketing Content & Creative**

+- **Overview:** In this role, you will need to leverage existing content (blogs, whitepapers, videos, training) as content for campaigns for different channels and purposes (marketing emails, events, ads, etc.).

+- **Set-up:** For this exercise, imagine that Cockroach Labs is hosting an event in New York on October 1st around GDPR (https://www.investopedia.com/terms/g/general-data-protection-regulation-gdpr.asp).
+The candidate will review the content in the campaign exercise doc and build an outline of a marketing campaign in an effort to generate leads and get prospects to the event.

+- **Part 1:** Interviewer will review the campaign exercise with the candidate.

+- **Part 2:** Interviewer will review the candidates marketing campaign with the candidate and dive into follow-up questions.

+## **Title: Sales Funnel**

+- **Overview:** Candidate will give the interviewer an overview of marketing attribution and ROI models they’ve built in the past.

+- **Set-up:** In this role, you’d be working closely with our sales team to help build out new channels for lead generation and uncover which channels are most effective for lead generation - this includes word of mouth, email marketing, SEO, conferences / trade shows, etc. Once these we’re utilizing new channels, it’s crucial to analyze what’s working and build attribution models.

+- **Part 1:** Channel strategy

+- **Part 2:** Attribution model

+## **Title: Marketing Analytics**

+- **Overview:** This interview will focus on looking at analytics from website traffic and determine how you would substantiate a campaign.

+- **Part 1:** Review website analytics with the interview and engage in a discussion about the analytics.